Upper Klamath Rafting

 We pride ourselves in running only top of the line rafts and equipment.
 Our rafts are Vanguard Inflatables that offer durability and comfort.

 Guests often inquire whether it is acceptable to leave a gratuity for their guide at the conclusion of their trip.
 If you felt your guide was exceptional, you should feel free to give him or her a token of your appreciation.
 A typical gratuity is between 15% and 20% of the trip fare, but guides are appreciative of any gesture.
 In the spirit of teamwork, our guides typically pool their gratuities at the conclusion of the trip.

-How long is the drive time for the Upper Klamath from Ashland, Oregon?
+How long is the drive time for the Upper Klamath from Phoenix, Oregon?

-The Upper Klamath is a scenic hour and a half drive from Ashland over the Green Springs Highway.
+The Upper Klamath is a scenic hour and a half drive from Phoenix over the Green Springs Highway.
 There is an opportunity to stop midway for a bathroom and fresh spring water at Tub Springs State Wayside.
-Our trips typically return to our Rafting Center around 5:30pm.
+Our trips typically return to Phoenix around 5:00pm.